calimarkus/JDStatusBarNotification/README.md

     * A progress bar
     * Custom views (UIView or SwiftUI View)

-Written in Swift, compatible for Obj-C!

-Please open a [Github issue](https://github.com/calimarkus/JDStatusBarNotification/issues), if you think anything is missing or wrong.

-Here's some examples of the possibilities (the pill style is the default):
+Some examples of the possibilities - the pill style is the default:

 ![examples](https://user-images.githubusercontent.com/807039/173831886-d7c8cca9-9274-429d-b924-78f21a4f6092.jpg)

-Full-Width styles in action (the pill styles support the same features / animations):
+Full-Width styles in action - the above pill style supports the same features and animations:

 | Drag to dismiss | Activity & Progress Bars | Custom styles |
 | ------------- | ------------- | ------------- |